hpc/charliecloud/doc/dev.rst

   Medium priority.

 :code:`low`
   Low priority.
-Note, unfortunately due to resource limitations, that complex issues here are likely to wait a long time, perhaps forever.
+Note: Unfortunately, due to resource limitations, complex issues here are likely to wait a long time, perhaps forever.
 If that makes you particularly sad on a particular issue, please comment to say why.
 Maybe it's mis-prioritized.